top of page

 Art therapy at Mildmay offers patients the opportunity to understand emotional conflicts, develop social skills, reduce anxiety and improve self-esteem alongside the high calibre of professional care throughout the hospital.

-My art therapy training was psychodynamic and I combine this with a person-centred and non-directive way of working.
 I am interested in attachment, memory and loss and how the art-making process can support making sense of what has happened.
 In the right circumstances, the art therapy process can recalibrate perceptions of the past, present and future, which in turn can lead to transformation and well-being.

 My approach is to offer a safe, contained and confidential space where it is possible to explore thoughts and feelings through the art materials within the art therapy space.